itzadnantech/wird_book_old/README.md

 ## Todo List For This Version

 - Add language setting to setting page
+- Update Font weight and size of Wirds

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,